Preparing a New England Lobster Bake

 How to Cook the Lobster

 A one-pounder lobster should be cooked for approximately 12 minutes.
 A pound and a half lobster should be cooked for around 15 minutes.
-Check the pot periodically to ensure that all the water has not boiled off.
+Check the pot periodically to ensure the water has not boiled off.

 Add more water while the lobster is cooking if needed.
 Remove the lobster and pull off one of the small legs.
-Break open the leg and test the meat to ensure that it is cooked.
+Break open the leg and test the meat to ensure it is cooked.

 How to Cook the Steamer Clams